★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Erosion risks

-• Field engineer attrition and skills shortages
+• Field engineer attrition and spare-parts constraints

 Leading indicators

-• Customer satisfaction and service response-time signals
+• Customer satisfaction and response-time metrics

 Counterarguments